deboonstra/dissertation/README.md

 All scripts and markdown files execute assuming the current working directory is set to the main `Dissertation` directory.

-## Problem areas to explore
-- Create an information criteria that is better than QIC by accounting for the within-cluster correlation in the goodness-of-fit term.
-- Data drive method to determine the variance estimator to use for inference of $\hat{\boldsymbol{\beta}}$ for GEEs.

 ## Results
 As described above all of the results from the simulations ran in `scripts` may be found in `outputs` with the appropriate file name, where each of the file names give a short description of the simulation is exploring.
 Below are more comprehensive descriptions of the simulations based on each file name.